Department of Finance Code of Conduct

 5. Consequences

-A great deal of trust is placed in staff members in the performance of their duties.
-A staff member who does not comply with the requirements set out in this Code may be subject to disciplinary measures, up to and including termination of employment.
+Employees are entrusted with a high level of responsibility in the performance of their duties.
+An employee who does not comply with the requirements set out in this Code may be subject to disciplinary measures, up to and including termination of employment.

 Although this Code prescribes standards of conduct, they are not exhaustive.
-The absence of a specific standard of behaviour or guideline covering a particular situation does not relieve a staff member from the responsibility to act ethically.
-The action or omission may still be subject to disciplinary action.
+The absence of a specific standard of behaviour or guidelines covering a particular situation does not relieve an employee from the responsibility to act ethically.
+An action or omission may still be subject to disciplinary action.
 Do not assume that only one interpretation of a situation exists, particularly in conflict of interest situations such as outside activities or employment and investments.
-Consult with a manager, or the Director, Values and Ethics.
+Consult a manager or the Director, Values and Ethics.

 Annex A